On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Proposed TS Scheme

 Since the global model is an aggregation of local models and expert models are transferred from the global model, the local models and expert models are supposed to converge to the same value.
 Therefore, we redefine the loss function of local training as:

-Since the expert Q model is not updated during the local training, $Q(s_m^{t+1},a;\theta_m^{exp})$ and $Q(s_m^t,a_m^t;\theta_m^{exp})$ can be seen as constants.
+Since the expert Q model is not updated during the local training, $Q(s_{m,t+1},a;\theta_{m,t}^{exp})$ and $Q(s_m^t,a_m^t;\theta_{m,t}^{exp})$ can be seen as constants.
 So the update of local models at each UE can be formulated as:

 With this definition, the sum of expert Q-values and local Q-values is supposed to converge to twice the long-term accumulated reward.
 On the other hand, expert Q-values and local Q-values will converge to a similar value according to the federated learning process.
 So the final output is expected to converge to the long-term accumulated reward of given actions and states.
 In this way, expert models can provide a lead for UEs according to the previous experience of other UEs and UEs can make personalized modifications based on the suggestions of experts.
+It is worth pointing out that the expert models do not need to be trained on the UE side.
+It is only used for model inference during the local training, which only requires minimum computation.

 As a combination of the aforementioned grouped attention-weighted federated learning and transfer learning, the complete version of the proposed federated reinforcement learning-based UE-centric TS is summarized at Algorithm \ref{alg:ftl}.